 Tour the War Remnants Museum

-This is one of the most popular museums in all of Vietnam and more than half a million visitors come here every year.
-Some of the items on display include old military vehicles like Huey helicopters as well as attack bombers and M48 Patton tanks.
+Popular museums in all of Vietnam.
+More than half a million visitors come here every single year!
+Some items that you will see are the old military vehicles, helicopters and the attack bombes and M48 tanks.

 Take a Bonsai River Cruise